datakabeta/gesture-recognition-tv-remote/README.md

 # gesture-recognition-tv-remote
-Recognition hand gestures to control a remote television
+Recognition of hand gestures to control a TV.
+Trained on real-world image frames.